Winona, Minnesota: History

 The site was of the village of Keoxa of Dakota people.
-The city is named after Winona, a figure in a Sioux legend.
+But the name "Keoxa" is known only from one non-contemporary source, Edward Duffield Neill's The history of Minnesota—from the earliest French explorations to the present times.
+According to Neill, "Keoxa" best translated to "Homestead", and the name comes from annual ceremonial gatherings held there to honor the dead.
+The French knew the areas as La Prairie Aux-Ailes.
+The first American visitors called it Wahpasha's Prairie.
+The modern city is named after Winona, a figure in a Dakota legend.

 European immigrants settled the area in 1851 and laid out the town into lots in 1852 and 1853.
-The original settlers were immigrants from New England.
-The population increased from 815 in December 1855, to 3,000 in December 1856.
-In 1856, German immigrants arrived as well.
-The Germans and the Yankees worked together planting trees and building businesses based on lumber, wheat, steamboating and railroads.
+The first were from New England.
+The population increased from 815 in December 1855 to 3,000 in December 1856.
+In 1856, German immigrants arrived.
+The Germans and the Yankees worked together planting trees and building businesses based on lumber, wheat, steamboating, and railroads.
 Between 1859 and 1900, some 5,000 Poles and closely related Kashubians emigrated to Winona, making up one quarter of the population.
 Since 80% of them were Kashubians, Winona became known as the "Kashubian Capital of America".
-As a result of the influx of Polish Catholic immigrants, the Church of St. Stanislaus (now Basilica of St. Stanislaus Kostka) was built.
+As a result of the influx of Polish Catholic immigrants, the Basilica of Saint Stanislaus Kostka (now Basilica of St. Stanislaus Kostka) was built.
 For a time, Winona had more millionaires than any other city of its size in the United States.

-The railroad and steamboat transportation industries helped Winona grow into a small city that diversified into wheat milling, and lumber production.
+The railroad and steamboat transportation industries helped Winona grow into a small city that diversified into wheat milling and lumber production.
 In 1856, more than 1,300 steamboats stopped at Winona.
-The Winona and St. Peter Railroad first segment of 11 mi from Winona to Stockton, Minnesota was completed by the end of 1862.
-Winona then had the second operational railroad in Minnesota, after the St. Paul and Pacific Line from Saint Paul to St. Anthony Falls.
+The Winona and St. Peter Railroad's first segment of 11 mi from Winona to Stockton, Minnesota, was completed by the end of 1862.
+Winona then had Minnesota's second operational railroad, after the St. Paul and Pacific Line from Saint Paul to Saint Anthony Falls.
 In December 1870, the Mississippi River was bridged at Winona by the Winona Rail Bridge.
-In 1892, a wagon toll-bridge over the Mississippi, a steel high-bridge, was completed and remained in service until the opening of the Main Channel Bridge in 1942.
+In 1892, a wagon toll-bridge over the Mississippi, a steel high-bridge, was completed and remained in service until the Main Channel Bridge opened in 1942.

 Winona has two historic districts listed on the National Register of Historic Places that combine into a single local historic district administered by the city's Heritage Preservation Commission.

 A bandshell was completed in 1924 for outdoor musical performances and events.
 The Winona Municipal Band holds concerts there during the summer.